 This is useful, e.g., when we start with two polynomials $p\in\QQ[a,b]$ and $q\in\QQ[x,y]$, and much later we want to take their product in the ring $\QQ[a,b,x,y]$.
 It occurs in daily computer algebra routine that the \enquote{universe} $\QQ[a,b,x,y]$ is not known in advance but rather the result of a sequence of several computational steps.

+The example of finite fields illustrates that normal forms may not always provide an adequate description due to the incremental nature of certain computer algebra constructions, such as Hensel lifts in number theory; see \cite{BuchbergerLoos:1983} and \cite[\S15.4]{vonzurGathenGerhard:1999}.
+UUIDs facilitate tracking these evolving computations.

 So, the type and its recursive parameters set the context which specifies the syntax of the serialized data.
 The actual data is stored in the property with the same name.
 In our running example the root of the data subtree has four children, one for each term of the polynomial \eqref{eq:polynomial}.
 In the \JSON code each data subtree is written as a nested list of nested lists, marked by square brackets.